-The adversary for the Blackhole, Selective-Forward, and Neighbor attacks always starts as a legitimate node, tries to join the network and actively participates in the creation and maintenance of the \gls{dodag}, works as a legitimate node for two minutes (to assure full integration with the network), then it launches the attack afterward.
-For the Wormhole attack, the two adversaries are always in promiscuous mode and they do not participate in the \gls{dodag} by any way.
+In the BH, SF, and NA scenarios, the adversary always starts as a legitimate node, tries to join the network, and actively participates in the creation and maintenance of the \gls{dodag}.
+Then, it works as a legitimate node for two minutes (to assure full integration with the network) before launching the attack afterward.
+For the Wormhole attack, the two adversaries are always in promiscuous mode and never participate in the \gls{dodag}.

-The choice of these attacks was based on the fact that they have a minimum cost for the adversary to launch them, as they require little or no processing of RPL’s messages.
-At the same time the effect of these attacks can be significant on the network.
+The choice of these attacks was based on the fact that they have a minimum cost for the adversary to launch them, as they require little or no processing of \gls{rpl}’s messages.
+At the same time, the effect of these attacks can be significant on the network.

-It is worth mentioning that our implementation of the Wormhole attack is based upon the work in \cite{Perazzo2018}.
+It is worth mentioning that our simulation of the Wormhole attack is based upon the work in \cite{Perazzo2018}.
 The authors implemented an out-of-band wormhole on a real testbed, with a wired link between the adversaries.
 Each adversary operates in the \textit{promiscuous mode}, sniffs all types of frames, sends the sniffed frames through the wired link, and replays the frames it received from the wired link.
 However, our implementation differs from theirs in a few points: \begin{enumerate} \item Our implementation is simulation-based and is conducted in Cooja.
-We use the host computer to emulate a fast link between the adversaries. \item The wormhole is implemented at the Network layer level in order to detect and replay RPL's control messages only.
-In addition, the adversaries can identify the secure versions of RPL's control messages. \item The adversaries use a multi-buffer approach for the packets received from the radio and for the packets awaiting the replay.
+We use the host computer to emulate a fast link between the adversaries. \item The wormhole is implemented at the Network layer level in order to detect and replay \gls{rpl}'s control messages only.
+In addition, the adversaries can identify the secure versions of \gls{rpl}'s control messages. \item The adversaries use a multi-buffer approach for the packets received from the radio and for the packets awaiting the replay.
 This approach accelerates the operation of the adversaries when there are many neighbors, and makes sure that all forwarded packets are replayed without dropping any of them. \end{enumerate}